April 30, 2020

 We also recommend obtaining a line of credit as soon as you can just to hold it in reserve.
 Lines of credit come with more flexibility of repayment and your banker will often work with you to pay it down at a reasonable rate if you need to dip into it for a while during hard times.

 Loans should really be strategic and not "emergency" if it can be helped.
 You want to obtain a loan if you're planning on expanding your services and need equipment/advertising to help with that, or you want to expand into a new market.
 It's not free money (the opposite in fact; it will cost you far more than you lend even at reasonable interest rates) so you want to use it to MAKE more money than you're making now; if you're looking for a loan to "keep the lights on" then you'll want to do it in a way that you can turn it to a new revenue stream unless it's certain that keeping the company going for a while the same way will yield enough to pay the loan off.

 HOW WE CAN HELP

-Let us know if you’re seeking credit of any type; often we can provide the necessary statements and financials to your banker/lender to facilitate the credit process.
-Most will ask for financials for at least a year or two up to the current period (which if you’re a Formations client should be just a call to your account manager away) or previous tax returns which we can shoot over at the drop of a hat.
+Let us know if you're seeking credit of any type; often we can provide the necessary statements and financials to your banker/lender to facilitate the credit process.
+Most will ask for financials for at least a year or two up to the current period (which if you're a Formations client should be just a call to your account manager away) or previous tax returns which we can send over at the drop of a hat.
 We also partner with a number of financial institutes and can recommend good lenders to confer with.
-With any form of credit it never hurts to talk to your advisor at Formations to see what the best route would be.